Updated 27.10.20 14:25

 - Not reasonably accessible to visiting members of the public

 *The Government has applied to the EU to waive state aid limits that currently apply.

 100% discount will be paid to all premises occupied by providers on Ofsted’s Early Years Register and wholly or mainly used for the provision of the Early Years Foundation Stage and which are subject to business rates in the year 2020/21, meaning that no business rates will be charged.

 Where we can, we will award any relief direct to the account.
 If you believe you are eligible but have not had the relief awarded to your account, please email us at email@example.com

 You do not need to employ rating agents or other organisations outside of the Council to claim the support that is available.
 These agents will probably take a percentage of any relief or grant they claim on your behalf.
 Please be extra careful with what you sign and how you respond to organisations that may contact you offering support.

 Cash grant for businesses

-The deadline for receiving applications for Government Grants closed on midnight Friday 28th August 2020.
+The Government grant schemes for small businesses and the retail, hospitality and leisure sectors closed on midnight Friday 28th August 2020.

 We expect that businesses to maintain their direct debits or payment plans and keep up with their payment plan that is on the bill.